Superkikim/nexus_ai-wp-translator/README.md

 ### Common Issues

+#### Language Switcher Not Appearing
+- Verify your theme uses standard WordPress navigation functions
+- Check if your primary menu has `theme_location` set to 'primary' or 'main'
+- Ensure target languages are configured in **Settings** → **Languages**
+- Clear any caching plugins

+#### Browser Detection Not Working
+- Check that target languages include the user's browser language
+- Verify JavaScript is enabled in the browser
+- Clear browser cache and cookies
+- Check browser console for JavaScript errors

+#### Content Not Switching Languages
+- Ensure posts/pages have been translated using the dashboard
+- Check translation status in **Nexus AI WP Translator** → **Relationships**
+- Verify post language is set correctly in the post meta box
+- Check for conflicting plugins that modify post queries

 #### API Connection Failed
 - Verify your API key is correct
 - Check your server can make outbound HTTPS requests